-But Apple has consistently said that the AirTag is meant to track items, not people or pets.
+However, Apple has said numerous times that AirTag was meant for only tracking items, not people or even pets.
 For people, Apple encourages you to use the best Apple Watch for that because of the Family Setup feature (but make sure it's a GPS+Cellular model, because it doesn't work on GPS-only watches).
 But for pets, well, they can't exactly use an Apple Watch, you know?

 While Apple actually has anti-stalking measures in place to prevent an AirTag from being used to track people, the same can't be said for pets.
 Apple's Kaiann Drance, VP of worldwide iPhone product marketing, said, "If people do that, they just have to make sure that their moving pet gets into range of a device in the Find My network" so its location can be tracked."